CPAN-Security/security.metacpan.org/docs/charter.md

   - Downstream security issues related to repackaging or patching of CPAN distros by third party packaging system (e.g. Debian's apt, RedHat's rpm, etc).
 - Third party libraries, files and services linked to or used by CPAN distributions (unless the library is packaged with the affected CPAN distribution);
 - ~~CPAN distributions that function as shims (wrappers) for non-CPAN projects or resources.~~ Examples:
-  - ~~CPAN Distributions (outside the `Alien::` namespace) that embed or use third-party (non-CPAN) projects or APIs directly.~~
-    - **Rationale**: Shims/wrappers/API modules on CPAN are _in scope_, but we cannot address issues related to the third-party (external) libraries or APIs they link to or use.
-So for example if `XML::LibXML` contains a vulnerability, it's in scope, but if libxml2 (which it links to) has a vulnerability, we have nothing to do with it, as it is not directly related to code *on* CPAN. (garu)
   - ~~The `Alien::` distribution namespace~~
     - **Rationale**: `Alien::` distributions are _in scope_ until tooling for warning about upstream vulnerabilities is in place. (stigo)
   - ~~Mozilla::CA~~